sdegutis/immaculatalibrary.com/app/model/posts/data/2021-12-30-purity/content.md

 Cornelius, that devout soldier in the Acts of the Apostles, caught a little glimpse of this world when an angel appeared to him.
 And what was his reaction?
 "Cornelius stared at him in terror!"
 Because this deeper, more true, more real world is far more real, and far more epic than we expect.

-So meditate on the great mysteries of our holy religion, and do not let the lust of the flesh, the lust of the eyes, or the pride of life enter your heart.
+So meditate on the great mysteries of our holy religion, and do not let the lust of the flesh, the lust of the eyes, or the pride of life enter your heart (1 John 2:16).
 Then you will remain pure, and become more pure.

 You will be like the Blessed Virgin Mary and the Blessed Saint Joseph, who *never* had such a terrified reaction to seeing angels.
 And why?
 Because they *always* lived in this deeper reality.